Flight-Free-UK/flight_free_uk_website/source/posts/how-to-travel-by-coach.html.markdown

 ## Why travel by coach?

-C﻿oaches are generally a great budget option, offering cheap and convenient travel across the UK and Europe.
+C﻿oaches are generally seen as a great budget option, offering cheap travel across the UK and Europe.

+T﻿his has given coach travel something of a reputation, and it's expected that the journey isn't as comfortable as it might be.
+But it's more comfortable than you think.

-Per person per journey, coaches produce five times less CO2 than air travel.
+I﻿t's also an excellent option for keeping emissions down: per person per journey, coaches produce five times less CO2 than air travel.
 That’s a staggering environmental saving and comes with the fascinating bonus of being able to watch the scenery roll past beyond your window.

 ![](/images/uploads/co2-emissions-passenger-transport-graph.jpg "Coach travel is a very carbon-efficient way to get around")